 - 2.1 SEStran has been using a Risk Register to record, report and evaluate risks within the organisation since May 2008.
-All risks are reviewed regularly by the relevant staff and Appendix 1 to this report is the latest version SEStran Risk Register, highlighting the key risks. - 2.2 The Risk Register was presented to Performance and Audit Committee at its meeting on 16th November for comment and these are reflected in the final Risk Register.
+All risks are reviewed regularly by the relevant staff and Appendix 1 to this report is the latest version SEStran Risk Register, highlighting the key risks. - 2.2 The Committee should note that all changes made to the register are highlighted in red.